-For homes or offices that are closely constructed to each other, it can not be helped that noise penetrate through that is why is advisable to have an acoustic installation to filter sounds.
-With too many sounds being transmitted through thin walls, this distracts the privacy of the occupants.
-For some spaces with thick walls, the noises generated are from the occupants themselves gets trapped within.
+For homes or offices that are closely constructed to each other, it can not be helped that noise penetrates through.
+That is why acoustic installation is used to filter sounds.
+Sounds being transmitted through thin walls can make it hard to concentrate or have any privacy.
+For some spaces with thick walls, the noises generated gets trapped within.

-The setting up of an acoustic installation for homes and offices may not be a top priority for home improvements because it is expensive.
-It is at this point that doing the acoustic installation yourself may be the right option to cut the cost of having acoustic insulation in your home.
+Acoustic installation may not be a top priority because it is expensive.
+Doing the acoustic installation yourself may be the right option to cut the cost of having acoustic insulation in your home.
 Below are the materials along with the instructions on how to install acoustic insulation.

 Sound travels in a straight line from an outside source.
-When this happens, sound waves vibrates and would penetrate through objects and walls.
-There are two major methods that you can control the noise in any given space - by absorbing or reflecting the sound.
+When this happens, sound waves vibrate penetrate through objects and walls.
+There are two major methods that you can take to control the noise in any given space: absorbing or reflecting the sound.
 Determine if you need to absorb or reflect the sound inside the room where you want to install your acoustic insulations.
-Acoustic foam is good at absorbing sound and sound proof panels are good for reflecting sound.
+Acoustic foam is good at absorbing sound and soundproof panels are good for reflecting sound.

-With the use of a mineral wool insulation or acoustic foam to be used in the walls and ceilings, sound energy is absorbed.
-This works best when a fiberglass or concrete is placed behind them to act as a reflective surface.
+With the use of a mineral wool insulation or acoustic foam, sound energy is absorbed.
+This works best when fiberglass or concrete is placed behind them to act as a reflective surface.

-If deciding to have acoustic insulators to be put up, research on the right kind of materials to be used in a specific area.
-Different materials work well with some and not with others.
-Home improvement stores have professionals working in the store to be readily available when asked about work on home improvements such as the installation
+If you decide to have acoustic insulators put up, research the right kind of materials to be used in a specific area.
+Home improvement stores have professionals working in the store readily available when asked about work on home improvements such as the installation.